Omega Planet Ocean 600m Co-Axial Master Chronometer GMT Review

 - The ceramic case that is both brushed and polished in certain areas in order to simulate the look of metal while offering the scratch resistance of ceramic

 - Most watches that are non-magnetic have an antimagnetic plate protecting from the movement and therefore don't offer a transparent case back.
 This watch, however, has a movement which itself which can resist magnetic fields up to 15,000 gauss.
 This allows for a window to see the beauty of the movement

 - The Deep Black case has a very similar look to the Speedmaster Dark-Side-Of-The-Moon cases

-- Slightly domed scratch resistant sapphire crystal has anti-reflective coating on both sides
+- The slightly domed scratch-resistant sapphire crystal has an anti-reflective coating on both sides

 - 5 mm case size which thanks to its design doesn't look oversized when worn on the wrist